carmenbentley/Assignment0/README.md

 5. Issue 5
+	- **Label**: Assignment0 Todo
+	- **Assignee**: yourself
+	- **Description**: Include the completed self grading rubric in the repository README.md

+	_This will give you an opportunity to work with a markdown file to embed an image into your README.md or creating a markdown table rather than just inserting a link.
+You will be required to do this in future assignments to enhance your project wiki pages._
+6. Issue 6
 	- **Label**: grade request
 		- _This [new label](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label) should be created_.
-		- _This should be labeled as 'grade request', as it is not an Assignment1 task that you yourself are responsible for completing._
+		- _This should be labeled as 'grade request', as it is not an Assignment0 task that you yourself are responsible for completing._
 	- **Assignee**: assign all TAs to this task.
 	- **Description**: Request for Assignment0 to be graded.